| PAST MONTH IN THEYDON BOIS OCTOBER 2003 HERE ARE SOME OF THE EVENTS, NOT NECESSARILY IN CHRONOLOGICAL

 The incident took place at 4.40 am. when the intruders forced a front

+window.
+It was not known how much money was stolen.
 The drought finally broke on the 18th August when a weak cold front

 moved across the district to give an hour of heavy rain.
 But due to the